michaeltlombardi/pentola/content/02-character-creation/skills.md

 **Scenario 2:** Picking a Lock

-In this case, Tarasi has no skills that apply to this action, but her vocation does - so she can add that bonus to this test.
+In this case, Tarasi has no skills that apply to this action, but her vocation does—so she can add that bonus to this test.

 **Scenario 3:** Appraising a Lock